 The Barcelona narrative is that a member of ISIS drove a van 500 yards (seven blocks) at 50 mph into crowds, killing 13 and wounding more than 100.
-I have examined photos available so far via internet search and most are of stampeding crowds.
+I have examined photos available via internet search and most are of stampeding crowds.
 Innocent people are easy to trigger in this day and age.
-They can then be utilized for photo opportunities.
+They can then be utilized for photo opportunities – and do NOT have to be in on it.
 Per usual, a few staged “eyewitnesses” are trotted out for interviews.
-There is no video or CCTV yet of the van itself running along this swath of death and carnage.
+There is no video or CCTV of the van itself running along this swath of death and carnage.

 But there is a revealing video of casualties along the vehicle’s path.
 Let’s examine the downed people one by one.
-Video quality per usual is poor.
 You will see that the ISIS van must have had super tornado-like abilities (vanado) in order to cut right through obstacles and dart from one side of the promenade to the other.

 - At minute 00:01 we see an alleged down individual laying right next to a motorbike and a thick tree trunk.
 Perhaps 10 meters to the right is another thick tree.
 How could a speeding vanado hit a pedestrian in this location without wrapping itself around one of those trees?
 In all of the following observations, note that the van driver would have to deal with curbs as well.